postmanlabs/labs-docs/_posts/01_postman/08_api_documentation/2017-05-04-adding_and_verifying_custom_domains.md

 In this case, verify ownership with the DNS web service provider.
 In a separate browser tab, go to the DNS provider’s console and add two new records.

 1. A TXT record for `postman-echo.com` verifies the ownership of the domain.
 The value should be the same as the token shown in the modal.
-The TXT record should be added to the **root domain**.
+You should add the TXT record to the **root domain**.
 Regardless of whether you're adding `example.com` or `api.example.com`, add the TXT record to `example.com`.
-2. A CNAME record for `docs.postman-echo.com`, the value for which should be `phs.getpostman.com` as shown in the modal.
-The CNAME record should be added to the URL which will be associated with your public documentation.
+2. A CNAME record for `docs.postman-echo.com`, as shown in the modal, should be `phs.getpostman.com` value.
+You should add the CNAME record to the URL that will be associated with your public documentation.

 ### Publish a collection on the new custom domain

 After the domain is verified, you can use this domain to publicly serve your API documentation.
 If you have a demo Collection to publish, go to the Postman web view and publish your collection.
-There is now a new option to select a custom domain.
+You'll see a new option to select a custom domain.

 [![publish collection](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-publish-domain.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/docs-publish-domain.png)